bookofproofs/bookofproofs.github.io/_sources/history/18th-century/hamilton-william.md

 **William Hamilton** was a Scottish philosopher whose approach to logic influenced Boole, De Morgan and others.

 ### Mathematical Profile (Excerpt):
-* William, the subject of this biography, was one year older than his brother Thomas, and in 1790 William Hamilton senior died and Elizabeth had to bring up the two young boys on her own.
 * William was educated at a variety of Scottish and English schools before entering the University of Glasgow when he was 12 years old to study Greek and Latin.
 * In 1807, having been award a Snell exhibition, Hamilton matriculated in Balliol College, Oxford.
 * on the personal side, Hamilton was aggressive and opinionated in discussion, and in a university that took the literary qualities of the classics more seriously than their philosophical qualities, his erudition may have seemed more awkward than attractive.